-Jon Simons tasted his first premium cigar as a teenager and after eight and half years as Vice President of Warfighter Tobacco Co has never stopped learning.
-He and his partners are all ex-military and today’s warfighter remains their primary focus.
+Jon Simons tasted his first premium cigar as a teenager, and after eight and a half years as Vice President of Warfighter Tobacco Co., he has never stopped learning.
+He and his partners are ex-military; today’s Warfighter remains their primary focus.
 Simons spoke to Cigar Life Guy about the company’s recent rebranding, the similarities between the military and the cigar community, and how the Warfighter Cigar Co. is here to stay.

 Cigar Life Guy: Tell me about your first premium cigar experience.